Beyond the Minute: What Is Local SEO and Why Do I Need It?

 Number and Quality of Reviews

+Local SEO builds trust and authority.
 It goes without saying that a lot of good reviews is a good thing, but remember that most people who have a positive experience with your business aren’t going to leave a review – they’ll just thank you and go about their day.
 You have to encourage your happy customers to leave reviews with signage, timely email follow-ups, and more.
-Check out this video and blog on how to collect more Google My Business reviews.
+Check out this video and blog on how to collect more Google Business Profile reviews.

 Do you respond to all reviews, positive and negative?
 Doing so shows search engines that you’re an active business owner who takes time to foster a good community experience – another part of a solid local SEO strategy.
 We’re still surprised when we see businesses doing this, but please, please don’t get into spats with customers online.
 If the complaint is legitimate, acknowledge it publicly and then deal with it privately.